NomadCode33/Furtado-Associates-Projects/Bothell Bus Base North/README.md

 # Bothell Bus Base North
 Write a short sentence or two about this project and what it does.
 Be sure to include a link and a screenshot (we're front end devs so we can actually see our work!).

+**Disclaimer:** Furtado & Associates maintains a policy of not allowing company property for personal use, so I don't have any documents or pictures of my project.
+However, I can describe the work I did and the process we followed.

 ## How It's Made:

 **Tech used:** Autodesk Civil 3D, Microsoft Excel, Office Database